Remember Movie Theaters?

 The Drake Equation is basically the cosmic spreadsheet saying: “Brother, odds are high you’re not lifting alone.”

-The Hard Part: Life vs. Musclebuilders
+The Hard Part: Life vs. Builders

 Microbes?
 Easy.
 They’re the roaches of the universe.
 Toss ‘em on Mars, Europa, or Titan, they’ll probably squat there.